otaviog/fusion-toolbox/README.md

 and evaluation of 3D reconstruction pipelines.
 We also offer registration algorithm and fusion of surfels using index map.

-This work is sponsered by Eldorado Research Institute.
+This work was sponsored by Eldorado Research Institute.

 ## Features